pivey/personal_site/README.md

 To do:

 - add the golang and SQL logos to your page
+- use figma to prototype your app - you can transfer  css straight from the site, not need for guessing

 1. deploy and link all projects in the 'projects' section.